UPB-Graphics/gfx-framework/docs/dev/updating_win_deps.md

 ### `libEGXComp`

 The sources for these binaries are private.
 If you need builds for a certain architecture, platform etc., file a Github issue and let us know.
-Even better, try implementing the hidden functionality!
+Even better, take a shot at implementing the hidden functionality yourself!

 ### `assimp`